lipemat/advanced-sidebar-menu/readme.txt

 }
 </code>

-To style your menu without using any code <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>
+To style your menu without using any code <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">upgrade to PRO</a>.

 = How do you get the categories to display on single post pages? =